tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 - **Library** displays files and folder located in the ``Projectroot\library``  folder (see  :ref:`Setting the Projectroot <setting_the_projectroot>`  ).

-- **History** contains recently saved scenes, organized in folders, one for each of the last seven days OpenToonz was used.
+- **History** contains recently saved scenes, organized in folders, one for each of the last seven days Tahoma was used.

 - **Projectroot** lists all the projects that have been created as folders containing the project information and material; the actual path of the projectroot is displayed in brackets (see  :ref:`Using the Project Browser <using_the_project_browser>`  ).